I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

-But what pieces do you want to eliminated and edit from your video?
+But what pieces do you want to eliminate and edit from your video?

-Since we're not the ones playing the game, chances are we want to watch someone doing something in the game, not just watching them walk across from one area to another for minutes at a time.
-Awkward silences are also a no go, as are any moments where the commentary gets boring (ie you're just rambling about something ramble about it.)
+Since viewers aren't the ones playing the game, chances are they want to watch someone doing something in the game, not just watch them walk from one area to another for minutes at a time.
+Awkward silences are also a no-go, as are any moments where the commentary gets boring (like you're just rambling about something).

-- multiple failures (ie, you can't get through an area and have to cheat. unless it's funny or adds to the commentary, cut out the 20th time you try to make a jump.)
+- Multiple failures (ie, you can't get through an area and have to cheat).
+Unless it's funny or adds to the commentary, cut out the 20th time you try to make a jump, for example.
 A good example of leaving fails in is Limbo—half the fun is watching someone fail and get frustrated.

 Check Your Audio Levels

-All editing software has audio levels inside of them.
-Usually you can turn them on by going into the windows tab and selecting audio levels, audio monitor or something similar.
-After opening the audio monitor you should see something like a green bar that goes up and down and some numbers on the side listing the decibel number.
-You want to make your audio to be between -12 and -6 decibels, so lower or raise your volume accordingly.
-(This process is called Mastering and is used in film, television shows, CDs, etc).
+All editing software has audio levels inside of it.
+Usually, you can turn them on by going into the windows tab and selecting audio levels, audio monitor, or something similar.
+After opening the audio monitor, you should see something like a green bar that goes up and down and some numbers on the side listing the decibel number.
+You want to have your audio between -12 and -6 decibels, so lower or raise your volume accordingly.
+(This process is called Mastering and is used in film, television shows, CDs, etc.)

 There's a lot of different theories and rules on what levels to shoot for, but for YouTube, I usually try to keep my levels in the range of -12 and -6.

 There are certain ways you can filter your commentary that will level out your audio levels to be on the same volume.
-If you're using a windows machine there is a free program called The Levelator that you can download.
-Note: You will have had to record your commentary separate from your game's audio for this to work.
-Otherwise it'll level out all of the commentary and music together, which won't sound good.
+If you're using a Windows machine, there is a free program called The Levelator that you can download.
+(Note: You have to record your commentary separate from your game's audio for this to work.
+Otherwise, it'll level out all of the commentary and music together, which won't sound good.)

 You can also use Adobe Audition or your editing software and search for a filter called "Normalize" or "Hard Limiting".
 This will allow you to normalize all your audio levels to a certain decibel setting or will allow you to cut the audio if it peaks higher than a certain point.

-I don't consider the above example to be the best game commentary, but it does illustrate the examples of what I talked about in the above guide.
-I made sure to edit out the boring parts, adjust the audio levels and make sure that whatever commentary I had was relevant and engaging for this Limbo commentary.
+I don't consider the above example to be the best game commentary, but it does illustrate what I talked about in the above guide.
+I made sure to edit out the boring parts, adjust the audio levels, and only include relevant and engaging commentary for this Limbo video.